kamillenczewski/smoothtable/README.md

 `ColorCondition` contains:
 - type (`row` or `column`), depends on which type of array you want to iterate through
 - args (`index` `item` `array` or `extra`), you can choose among them to construct condition method like you want
-- method - function which takes arguments from `args` and returns boolean value
+- method - takes arguments from `args` and returns boolean value
 - color (currently only `red`)
 - style (currently only `bold`)